laserkestrel/starmap/README.md

     Using CMake from the command line is straightforward as well.

-    For a single-configuration generator (typically the case on Linux and macOS):
+    For a single-configuration generator (typically the case on Linux and macOS, the first line pre-configures the folder, the second is for regular building..):
     ```
     cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
     cmake --build build